sureindia-in/ContinousModelDeploy-main/README.md

 by Srivatsan Srinivasan
 Cloned here for my reference

-UPdate to demo in AIEngineering channel
+Updated to check the Trigger created in the cloud build